MANDALAY by

 Open every single day,

-Where you smell tandoori wafting, from the ovens made of clay,
+Where you smell tandoori wafting, from the ovens made of clay, As you go down Croydon way,

 To The Mandalay Bombay,